 Apple Store | Click here

-Enter the website onlinezhi.org in the section [Site address]
+Enter the website hybrid.onlinezhi.org in the section [Site address]

 Q A Where can I find the schedule, assignments and course deadlines for the blended/online/hybrid course?

-The class schedule and timelines for course assignments are available online upon registration.
-The schedule is also accessible on the registration page
+The class syllabus and class schedule are available online upon registration once you are logged in to your ZHI Student Account.
+The class schedule (start and end dates) is also accessible at the registration page

 Q A Accessing the course content using ZHI Student Account...

-Attendance is recorded online for blended/online/hybrid classes during online meeting days.
-Your instructor will provide specific course policies and expectations online via email and during the Face2Face sessions.
+Attendance is recorded daily online for blended/online/hybrid classes during online meeting days.
+Your instructor will provide specific course policies and expectations online via email, in the course announcements and during Face2Face sessions.

 Q A Where do students meet for the Face2Face Sessions?

-Blended/Online/Hybrid Face2Face meeting with an instructor are three days [either on three Fridays or three Sundays] as indicated on the class registration schedule or as approved by the Program Coordinator/Director.
-The meeting times are 9:00am - 3:00pm.
+Students enrolled in the Blended/Online/Hybrid Face2Face meet with an instructor either on three Fridays or three Sundays as indicated on the class registration schedule or as approved by the Program Coordinator/Director.
+The meeting times are from 9:00am - 3:00pm.